DevLenin06/Stroke-Prediction-Model/README.md

 ### 2. Exploratory Data Analysis (EDA)
 - Visualized age distributions and their relationship with strokes.
 - Analyzed stroke proportions by gender and other features.
-- Highlighted the imbalance in the dataset, showing the need for oversampling.
+- Highlighted the imbalance in the dataset.
+This explain the the need for oversampling.

 ### 3. Balancing the Data
-To address the class imbalance, we used SMOTE (Synthetic Minority Oversampling Technique).
-This created a balanced training set, ensuring equal representation of stroke and non-stroke cases.
+To address the class imbalance, I used SMOTE (Synthetic Minority Oversampling Technique).
+This created a balanced training set and ensured equal representation of stroke and non-stroke cases.

 ### 4. Building the Model
 - **Model:** Logistic Regression